PlanktoScope/forklift/README.md

-For open-hardware project developers, Forklift enables Linux-based devices and [appliances](https://en.wikipedia.org/wiki/Computer_appliance) (especially those based on the Raspberry Pi) to be retrofitted and extended with an open ecosystem of containerized software - device-specific or general-purpose, project-maintained or third-party.
-Forklift also provides an incremental path for migrating project-specific application/system services and OS configs into management by Forklift so that they can be configured, distributed, installed, and replaced by users just like any other app managed by Forklift - i.e. with version control and easy upgrades/rollbacks.
+For open-hardware project developers, Forklift enables Linux-based devices and [appliances](https://en.wikipedia.org/wiki/Computer_appliance) (especially those based on the Raspberry Pi) to have the "interesting" parts of their software programs and configurations to be specified, composed, deployed, and reversibly upgraded/downgraded as version-controlled changes to a configurable Bill-of-Materials of software modules.
 The [PlanktoScope](https://www.planktoscope.org/), an open-source microscope for quantitative imaging of plankton, uses Forklift as foundational infrastructure for software releases, deployment, and extensibility in the
 [PlanktoScope OS](https://docs-edge.planktoscope.community/reference/software/architecture/os/), a
-hardware-specific operating system based on the Raspberry Pi OS; and Forklift was designed specifically to solve the OS/software maintenance and operations challenges experienced in the PlanktoScope project.
+hardware-specific operating system based on the Raspberry Pi OS; and Forklift was designed specifically to solve the OS/software maintenance, customization, and operations challenges experienced in the PlanktoScope project.

-For indie software developers and sysadmins familiar with DevOps and cloud-native patterns, Forklift is just a GitOps-inspired system which is small and simple enough to work beyond the cloud - using Docker Compose to avoid the unnecessary architectural complexity and overhead even minimal Kubernetes distributions like k3s for situations where a container workload orchestrator is unnecessary; and bundling app deployment with the deployment of system files, executables, and systemd units from configuration files version-controlled in Git repositories.
+For indie software developers and sysadmins familiar with DevOps and cloud-native patterns, Forklift is just a GitOps-inspired no-orchestrator system which is small and simple enough to work beyond the cloud - using Docker Compose to avoid the unnecessary architectural complexity and overhead even minimal Kubernetes distributions like k0s for situations where a container workload orchestrator is unnecessary; and bundling app deployment with the deployment of system files, executables, and systemd units from configuration files version-controlled in Git repositories.
 Thus, Forklift allows hassle-free management of software configurations on one or more machines with only occasional